 What is full-funnel marketing?
 Creating a funnel strategy

 For many shoppers, research and discovery happen across multiple channels at once.
 If you’ve ever scanned product reviews on your phone while shopping in store, or toggled between a brand’s social media feed and website while watching a TV commercial, you’re not alone.
-69% of in-store shoppers research reviews on their phones as they browse the aisles,1 and 71% of Americans use a second screen to look up content related to content they are watching on TV.2
+According to a 2022 PYMNTS study, 28% of US consumers used a smartphone the last time they shopped in a store.1 Also, 63% of viewers in a Magna and Amazon Ads study reported that they feel the urge to buy a product when they see it featured in a TV show.2

-The ubiquity of mobile devices and social media means that online and offline shopping journeys are becoming more fragmented—making it critical to adopt a full-funnel strategy that drives awareness and demand across multiple channels simultaneously.
+The ubiquity of mobile devices and social media means that shopping journeys are becoming more fragmented—making it critical to adopt a full-funnel strategy that simultaneously drives awareness and demand across multiple channels.

 Marketing funnels are linear; customer journeys are not

-When we say “funnel,” we’re referring to the marketing funnel, which outlines the most straightforward journey your customer might take in the path to purchase.
+It’s important to consider shoppers at all levels of the marketing funnel, since they can often have different wants or needs.
 The top of the marketing funnel represents shoppers in the awareness stage, and the bottom of the funnel represents shoppers in the purchasing stage.